 In the car, Danladi is smiling broadly.
 He asks me if the air conditioner is too cool.
 He offers to make adjustments to the settings.
 He has wondered when Nuhu would invite him to discuss business.
 Nuhu is Nigeria's second richest man.
 Work for Nuhu's companies could be the big break his business needs.
 He had always thought he could not approach Nuhu without being asked because—and he looks me in the eye when he says this—"he is so close to my sister."
 Now, he has been asked.

 When we get to our four bedroom house in Lekki, the boys are asleep.
 I look into their room.
-Ahmed is in the top bunk, in the bed that belongs to Idrisu, clutching a Batman duvet to his chest.
+Ahmed is in the top bunk, in the bed belonging to Idrisu, clutching a Batman duvet to his chest.
 His brother is on the bottom bunk.
 I pull at the blanket that has fallen off Idrisu's body.
 The air is cold.
 I reach for the air-conditioner remote control.
 I have long stopped noting the absurdity.
-It does not seem strange to me that my sons' bedroom in Nigeria is cooled so it's cold enough for them to use the same blankets and duvets that are used in the dead of winter in England.
+It does not seem strange to me my sons' bedroom in Nigeria is cooled so it's cold enough for them to use the same blankets and duvets used in the dead of winter in England.
 It is the way we live.

 When I return to our room, my husband is lying on the bed waiting for me.
 "You looked very nice tonight."
 His hand reaches out to me.
 I hold his hand.
 Allow myself to be drawn to the bed.
 I give him a quick kiss on the mouth.
 His lips part eagerly, wet with saliva and champagne.
 He is reaching for my patterned scarf.
 I smile.
 Look down at the bed sheets and then into his face.